 Before selecting such a model, double-check that it is exactly what you need.
 Your project may be long-term, but if you have clearly defined goals and the set of requirements seems to be final, signing a contract with a dedicated team may be an unwise decision.

 Different time zones may become a serious problem if an offshore company is involved.
 But this problem is solved easily if the team applies the principles of agile development.

-It’s a large project
+It’s a Large Project

-If the project is large with multiple tasks and numerous requirements, it may be difficult for your employees bring it to a successful conclusion themselves.
+If the project is large with multiple tasks and numerous requirements, it may be difficult for your employees to bring it to a successful conclusion themselves.

-It’s a long-term project
+It’s a Long-Term Project

-No matter whether you are a startup or a well-established company, you will definitely launch other projects later on.
+Whether you are a startup or a well-established company, you will definitely launch other projects later on.
 In short, it’s nearly impossible to stay efficient when working on multiple projects simultaneously.

 The project may change in the course of time, leading to completely different goals and, ultimately, new requirements.
-The dedicated development team structure is built in a way that gives the project flexibility to constantly evolve.
+The dedicated development team structure is built in a way that gives the project the flexibility to constantly evolve.